 EPSO Exams Preparation: Some rules of the CBT testing centre

-Knowing how to prepare to prepare for the EPSO computer-based tests is important, as it will save you time and give you the best chance of success.
+Knowing how to prepare for the EPSO computer-based tests is important, as it will save you time and give you the best chance of success.
 Here are some of the rules and regulations that are in force when attending the EPSO computer-based tests:

 - You must ensure that you bring the correct form of identification.
 This is normally your passport, ID card or driving licence.